delta-hq/scroll-adapters/README.md

 - A standard function / entry point that inputs a block number and fetches all user level data at that block. (see below)
 - Accepts the standard input defined in `hourly_blocks.csv` (see more details below)
 - All values are in the underlying token amount (no lp or output tokens such as, cTokens, aTokens, uni pools)
-- Token amounts are normalized
+- Token amounts are normalized to the underlying token decimals (not raw values)
 - All strings/addresses are lowercase with no spaces

 > Note: **Expect multiple entries per user if the protocol has more than one token asset**